tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 in their own Tab or session, addressing old and possible insecure releases and user tracking via cookies.

-Tor some has weaknesses, for example, if you are the only person using Tor on your home, office or school network, you will be discovered.
+Tor some has weaknesses, for example, if you are the only person using Tor on your home, office or school network, you could be de-anonymized.
 Another is that a site knows when it's been accessed using Tor.
 These shortcomings might not be directly an issue with Tor nor it's encryption, but an expectation of a novice user, using Tor or one of the Tor tools and services.